Welcome to the home of the C++ Performance Benchmark suite

 The benchmark code can be downloaded from C++Benchmarks.zip, and release notes can be found on our Wiki.

-This code has not been tested well outside of MacOS, Windows and Linux platforms.
 I appreciate any help you can provide to improve the portability of the benchmark code.

 April 2008 - preview release sent to select compiler vendors